-How Gut Bacteria Fermentation Leads to Digestive Issues
+Gut Bacteria Fermentation and Digestive Issues

 The human digestive system is home to trillions of bacteria, collectively known as the gut microbiota.
 These bacteria are essential in digestion, immune function, and overall health.
 One of their primary functions is the fermentation of undigested food that reaches the large intestine.
 While fermentation is a natural and necessary process, it can sometimes lead to digestive issues like bloating, gas, abdominal discomfort, and irregular bowel movements.